hasanmutlu26/STM32-Micrium-ucOSIII-with-SystemView/README.md

 - First of all, the _dbg_uCOS-III.c file is deleted from Micrium/uC-OS3/Source
 - Configurations are made in cpu_cfg and lib_cfg files, according to both user application and tracing needs.
 Timestamping has to be enabled for tracing.
+    + CPU_CFG_NVIC_PRIO_BITS configuration constant must be configured according to the reference manual.
+It determines number of bits used by the microcontroller for interrupt priorities.
+It is defined in "Nested vectored interrupt controller" chapter in reference manual.
+For this project, it needs to be 4.
+- Timebase source has to be changed to TIMx.
+In default, it is selected as SysTick when the project is first created.
+It is changed to TIM1.

 #### Step 3.1: Including BSP
 - When timestamping and interrupt disabled time measurements are enabled, some user defined BSP code is needed.
 More specifically, CPU_TS_TmrInit() function.